apache/doris-operator/doc/api.md

 </em>
 </td>
 <td>
-<p>the config response key in configmap.
+<p>represents the key of configMap. for doris it refers to the config file name for start doris component.
-the config file name for</p>
+example: if deploy fe, the resolveKey = fe.conf, if deploy be  resolveKey = be.conf, etc.</p>
 </td>
 </tr>
 </tbody>